mmbman/Katagiri/1986-03-21-Principles-of-Practice-Talk-3.md

 > The foremost concern of a student is first to detach from the notion of self.
 To detach from the notion of self means that we must not cling to this body.

-So very naturally, you can practice *giving paramita*.
+So very naturally, you can practice *giving pāramitā*.

 And also he says: